Canbaylan/Canbaylan/README.md

 - 👋 Hi, I’m @Canbaylan
-- 👀 I’m interested in React, Java
+- 👀 I hope I was able to help you.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Design patterns and Js

 <!---
 Canbaylan/Canbaylan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.